 Ways to Change a Will

 The difficulty of changing your Will depends on the working practices of the solicitor or service you used to write it in the first place.
-Some solicitors will insist on rewriting the entire Will and charge the same as if you had wanted to write a new one; others may offer a reduced rate for alterations.
-This latter approach is becoming increasingly common today, as the use of word processing software makes it far easier to make changes to the original document.
-Generally, the creation of a new Will is the optimal solution when you want to make changes, as it means that you have an up-to-date document which will specify that any Wills predating it are no longer valid.
+Some solicitors will insist on rewriting the entire Will and charge for this; others may offer a reduced rate for a codicil.

 However, if your solicitor insists on charging full price, it may be possible to make changes to your Will without having to draft an entirely new one, with the use of a codicil.
 This is a document which amends one or more sections in your original Will without replacing it entirely.
 Because a codicil is separate from, and less complicated than, a Will, you will likely be able to get it for a price lower than that of a full rewrite.

 A codicil must be signed and witnessed in the same fashion as a Will.
-It’s important to note that, just as a beneficiary of a Will cannot also serve as a witness, it’s inadvisable for anyone named as a beneficiary in either the Will or the codicil to serve as witness to the codicil’s signing.
-In some cases, this may invalidate their position as a beneficiary, even if the codicil itself makes no mention of them.
+It’s important to note that it is inadvisable for anyone named as a beneficiary in either the Will or the codicil to act as witness to either the will or codicil’s signing because this will invalidate any gift left to them in the will or codicil.

-It is becoming general practice nowadays to write a new Will rather than use a codicil, as this method avoids any confusion and ensures that there is no disagreement over which document is valid, but codicils do still have their uses, mostly as a lower cost alternative when dealing with a more traditional solicitor.
+It is becoming general practice nowadays to write a new Will rather than use a codicil, as this method avoids any confusion and means that beneficiaries will not see the changes made when the Will and Codicil become public documents.

 Share your experiences